opipari/DeepRobWeb/reports/how-to.md

     affiliation: University of Michigan
 ```

-Our provided project layout will format this list of authors into an equal-spaced row.
+Our provided project layout will format this list of authors into an equally-spaced row.
 Notice that the `social` attributes for each author are parsed into a proper weblink and that these attributes are optional: any authors that don't have an associated `social` attribute defined do not link to any external page.